2014 Belarusian municipal elections

 27th convocation local councils of Republic of Belarus elections were held on 23 March 2014.
 1328 Local Deputy Councils were filled with 18,816 representatives.
 Moreover, at the same time elections of single deputy to House of Representatives of National Assembly were held in Gomel-Navabielicki 36 electoral district where government-favoured candidate was removed from elections just before 2012 parliamentary election, and the only candidate left did not receive enough support.

-The elections were held under plurality vote.
+The elections were held under plurality voting.

 The last time significant representation of independent from executive power deputies in Councils could have been observed after 2003 Municipal elections, resulted in a lot of candidates from opposition UCP, BPF, Assembly parties elected.
 After that, 2007, 2010, 2014 elections resulted in only single elections to Councils of opposition parties representatives.

 General information

 Alexander Lukashenko signed decree on holding elections on 16 December 2013.
 On 17 December CEC approved budget of expenditure for elections as BYR 100 billion (USD 10.5 million), having 60% of budget to be spent on electoral commissions reimbursements; deputy by-election in Gomel expenditures were set as high as BYR 1.25 billion (USD 130 thousand).

 Out of 18,816 deputies of 1328 local Councils most represent rural councils: